LeoVen/OS-Directory-Manager/README.md

 ## Important TO-DOs:

 * Remove all directories inside /home directory if a user is deleted including root folders (currently directories are deleted by name)
+* Change global id as users are loaded from file

 ## Functions